odan/slim4-skeleton/docs/controllers.md

 ```

 This concept will produce more classes, but these action classes have only one responsibility (SRP).

-Refactoring action classes is very easy now, because the routes in `routes.php` make use of the `::class` constant.
+Refactoring action classes is very easy, because the routes in `routes.php` make use of the `::class` constant.